 June 6, 2:00 PM PDT

 This music and dance presentation, hosted live, will feature musicians and dancers from the Samahan Filipino American Performing Arts & Education Center and ethnomusicologist Dr. Bernard Ellorin.
-The program will explore the rich cultural context of the performing arts of Maguindanao, Philippines through live discussion and recorded footage of performances.
-Kulintang musician Kim Kalanduyan-Villanueva and folk dancer/researcher Nicholas Delmundo-Benton will explore the significance, purpose, and intention of select music and dance pieces.
+The program will explore the rich cultural context of the performing arts of the Maguindanao people of Mindanao, Philippines through live discussion and recorded footage of performances.
+Kulintang musician Kim Kalanduyan-Villanueva, and folk dancer and researcher Nicholas Delmundo-Benton will explore the significance, purpose, and intention of select music and dance pieces.
 They will also address how the continuation of these art forms in the United States plays an important role in the preservation of the traditional performing arts in the Philippines and for the Filipino diaspora.
 Dr. Ellorin will provide additional commentary.

 These experts will address questions from the audience throughout the program.